theshivamlko/navoki_notes/README.md

 - Also, install build tools for each platforms  to run on that platform.
 Follow links above.
 - **Flutter Desktop is not stable yet** so you might face some issue, till now I have faced few app crashes on desktop but feature is implemented and app is running.
 For Linux app you need to build project and run using ```flutter run -d linux```

+## Learning
+Few things I have used that you can work to understand flutter development.
+- Simple app state management
+- Using RestAPI
+- Firebase Auth and Cloud Firestore using Rest API
+- Staggered View
+- Local Storage

+You can build your own project on this just by changing dart code in `lib` folder.

 ### My Flutter and Tools version:
 ```flutter doctor -v```